ryanmogauro/ryanmogauro/README.md

 - Hi, I’m @ryanmogauro
-- I’m interested in software development and machine learning
+- I’m interested in software development and operating systems
-- I'm a rising senior at Colby College studying computer science and statistics
+- I'm a recent Colby College graduate
-- How to reach me: rmogau25@colby.edu
+- How to reach me: ryanmogauro@gmail.com

 <!---
 ryanmogauro/ryanmogauro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.